Last Updated on January 29, 2025 by SampleBoard

 Composite structures have gained prominence in pursuit of energy-efficient and sustainable building designs.

-These innovative systems combine different materials, such as steel and concrete, to optimize structural performance while minimizing material usage.
+These innovative systems combine materials, such as steel and concrete, to optimize structural performance while minimizing material usage.

 Composite structures enhance the overall efficiency of metal-framed constructions by reducing the carbon footprint and improving thermal insulation.